UnitedAluminum/ApplicationUpdaterTestRepo/README.md

-# OnovaTestRepo
+# ApplicationUpdaterTestRepo

-Test repository used for Onova integration tests
+Test repository used for Application Updater integration tests